terasolunaorg/terasolunaorg.github.com/guideline/5.0.x/en/_sources/Overview/ApplicationLayering.txt

 * DomainObject
 * Checking business rules corresponding to the DomainObject (like whether there is sufficient balance when crediting amount into the account)
-* Executing business rules (reflects values corresponding to business rules)
+* Executing business rules for the DomainObject (reflects values corresponding to business rules)
 * Executing CRUD operations for the DomainObject

 Domain layer is independent from other layers and is reusable.